crazymeeks/phpcacher/README.md

 THe PHP caching library

 ## Note:
-This library is in continues development
+This library is in continues development.
+Redis will be supported soon.

 ## Driver currently supported
 Files
-Redis

 ## Requirements
 PHP 5.6 or greater